sureshappana-alation/alation_installer/installer/README.md

 ```bash
 docker build -o out .
 ```
-This will create a packege containing the binary and the needed resources under installer/out path
+This will create a package containing the binary and the needed resources under installer/out path

 ## install
 1. Upload the installer bundle to your Linux box and decompress it